Gemini Workspace pricing 2026: Business plans compared

 EnterpriseCustomFull access: Everything in Business Plus, plus advanced AI security, controls, and other enterprise-grade features.

-Key AI features included in the Gemini Workspace pricing
+Key AI features included in Gemini

 With the new pricing, you're getting a bunch of AI tools that are meant to make your team more productive.
 The key here is that they aren't separate apps; they live inside the tools you already use constantly.

-In your inbox: Gemini in Gmail
+In your Gmail inbox

 Gemini in Gmail is like having a smart assistant to help you get through your email faster.
 You can ask it to summarize a painfully long email chain so you can catch up in seconds.
-Or, you can use the "Help me write" feature to knock out a professional-sounding email from just a few bullet points.
-It’s all about saving you a bit of time and effort every day.
+Or, you can use the Help me write feature to knock out a professional-sounding email from just a few bullet points.
+It’s all about saving you a bit of time and effort every day — and Gmail's summary cards surface the gist before you even open a thread.

-In your documents: Gemini in Docs, Sheets, and Slides
+In your Google Docs, Sheets, and Slides

 This is where the content-creation side of Gemini really comes to life.